 - General damages provide reimbursement for those damages that are not tangible.
 Examples include pain, suffering, emotional anguish, and loss of partnership and consortium.

-Finding a Dayton personal injury attorney immediately after a tragic loss is probably not at the top of your priorities’ list.
+Finding a Dayton personal injury lawyer immediately after a tragic loss is probably not at the top of your priorities’ list.
 However, with each day that passes, evidence that may be critical to proving a claim can be destroyed.
 At the Brannon Law Firm, we take action immediately by sending our professional investigators and accident re-constructionists to preserve all of the evidence and determine what happened.
 We will also handle the administration of your loved one’s estate, deal with insurance companies, and manage the countless other problems that arise after a wrongful death occurs.
 By calling our attorneys immediately after an accident, we will take on your burdens so that you can grieve in peace.
 We will contact you only when you are absolutely needed so that you can be left alone during such difficult times.

 Statute of Limitations for Wrongful Death Suits